tblbuildings/external-api-examples/README.md

 Getting an API Key
 ===================

-To make the sample applciation work you will need to add environment variable `API_KEY` and set your Api key into `.env` file.
+To make the sample application work you will need to add `.env` file, add variable `API_KEY` and set your Api key as value.

 Running The Application
 =========================